VQAssessment/FAST-VQA-and-FasterVQA/README.md

 in Master Branch.

-The [Dev_Branch](https://github.com/TimothyHTimothy/FAST-VQA/tree/dev) contain several new features which is more suitable for development of your own deep end-to-end VQA models.
+*The [Dev_Branch](https://github.com/TimothyHTimothy/FAST-VQA/tree/dev) contains several new features which is more suitable for development of your own deep end-to-end VQA models.*

 ## Intro